disadvantaged, economically distressed or underrepresented communities in the watershed through engagement

 Engagement and Education

 The findings from the strength and needs assessment inform SAWPA’s outreach to community members, water agencies, and local elected leaders.
-Some of these efforts include the LGC Watershed Ambassador workshop series for local policymakers and community dialogue and feedback sessions.
+Some of these efforts include the LGC Watershed Ambassador workshop series for local policymakers, the statewide Disadvantaged Communities and Tribal Involvement (DACTI) summit for IRWM practitioners, and community dialogue and feedback sessions.
 Visit the Events page to learn more.

 Of the $6.3 million awarded to the Disadvantaged Communities Involvement (DCI) program, $2.9 million have been set aside for the provision of Technical Assistance (TA).
 The purpose of these monies is to support the development of projects and programs that address the needs uncovered through SAWPA’s Strengths and Needs Assessment.
 To learn more about Technical Assistance funds available through this grant, view the Technical Assistance pages.